I seldom know the lines for the widow,

 It will make a man of little Isaiah now.

 You would not, cannot be the same, you see,

 You have tasted the honey of death,

 That it wasn’t you today.

-It’s a small joy,
+It be a small joy,

 Down to the wire,

 We always choose the small joys.